SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 6. Repeat Cycles of Compressions and Breaths

-Keep performing CPR until emergency medical personnel arrive or until the infant shows signs of life, such as breathing, coughing, or movement.
-Do not stop CPR unless you are physically unable to continue or you are relieved by emergency responders.
+Keep performing CPR until emergency medical services arrive or the infant shows signs of life, such as breathing, coughing, or movement.

 Performing CPR on an infant in cases of Sudden Infant Death Syndrome (SIDS) is a crucial skill that requires knowledge and practice.
 Being prepared with the right techniques make a difference in emergency situations.
 Regular training and refreshers in infant CPR Certification help ensure that parents and caregivers are ready to respond effectively, giving infants the best possible chance of survival.
 Always remember that while SIDS is a sudden and tragic occurrence, knowing how to act swiftly and correctly help save a life in a critical situation.